-45. The undertaking shall disclose the time-bound and outcome-oriented targets it may have related to:
+- 45. The undertaking shall explain the time-bound and outcome-oriented targets it may have related to: - (a) reducing negative impacts on its own workforce; and/or - (b) advancing positive impacts on its own workforce; and/or - (c) managing material risks and opportunities related to its own workforce. - 46.
+The objective of this Disclosure Requirement is to allow an understanding of the extent to which the undertaking is using outcome-oriented targets to drive and measure its progress in addressing its negative impacts and/or advancing positive impacts on its own workforce, and/or in managing material risks and opportunities related to its own workforce. - 47.
+The summary of the description of the targets to manage its material impacts, risks and opportunities on own workforce shall contain the information requirements defined in ESRS 2 Disclosure Guideline MT-DG1 on Targets, progress and tracking effectiveness. - 48.
+The undertaking shall disclose the process for setting the targets, including whether and how the undertaking engaged directly with own workers or workers' representatives- in:

-- (a) reducing negative impacts on its own workforce; and/or - (b) advancing positive impacts on its own workforce; and/or - (c) managing material risks and opportunities related to its own workforce. - 46.
-The objective of this Disclosure Requirement is to enable an understanding of the extent to which the undertaking is using outcome-oriented targets to drive and measure its progress in addressing its material negative impacts and/or advancing positive impacts on its own workforce, and/or in managing material risks and opportunities related to its own workforce. - 47.
-The summarised description of the targets to manage its material impacts, risks and opportunities on own workforce shall contain the information requirements defined in ESRS 2 DC-T. - 48.
-The undertaking shall disclose the process for setting the targets, including whether and how the undertaking engaged directly with own workers or workers' representatives in: - (a) setting any such targets; - (b) tracking the undertaking's performance against them; and - (c) identifying, if any, lessons or improvements as a result of the undertaking's performance.
+- (a) setting any such targets; - (b) tracking the undertaking's performance against them; and - (c) identifying, if any, lessons or improvements as a result of the undertaking's performance.